 I explore ideas about psychological flexibility and fulfillment, influenced by psychology, philosophy, religion, and stories.

-I often feel pulled between different values that sometimes seem incompatible.
-I often hold beliefs that are in conflict with each other.
+I often feel pulled between different values that sometimes seem incompatible and in conflict.

-I think it’s difficult to know what to do, when the actions that we might take based on these values (and others) come into conflict with one and other.
+When the choices that we might make based on these values (and others) come into conflict, I find it challenging to know what to do.
 But I also think that this tension between values could lead to something useful.
 I want to find ways to act at the intersection of these values.

-What do you get when you combine kindness and honesty and directness?
+What do you get when you combine kindness and honesty and action?
 Something good, I hope.

-Perhaps the same is true for the middle way that can be found in many situations if we combine an array of values with mental models and the context currently at hand.
+Perhaps the same is true for the middle way that can be found in many situations if we combine an array of values with mental models (or borrowed wisdom) and the context currently at hand.

 The writing I do here is my attempt at exploring how we might act based on the intersection of values.

-Ultimately, pretty much everything I write ends up being about mental or spiritual fitness.
+Ultimately, pretty much everything I write ends up being about mental or spiritual fitness and flexibility.
 I tend to explore topics related to psychology, philosophy, creativity, and mindfulness.

-I’m working towards a career as a psychotherapist.
+I’m working towards a career as a psychotherapist and scientist.

-I’m also trying to a partially autodidactic multidisciplinary werewolf.
+I’m also trying to be a partially autodidactic multidisciplinary werewolf.

 I’m based in Vancouver, B.C.

 I want to bring more kindness, courage, and connection to the world.
 I try to orient my actions and writing around these values.
-My hope is that through a combination of my writing and interdisciplinary therapeutic practices I may be able to help share contexts and facilitate connections that bring people together.
+Through a combination of my writing and interdisciplinary therapeutic practices, I hope that I may be able to help share contexts and facilitate connections that bring people together.